IBM/opensource-ai-workshop/docs/lab-2/README.md

 see how far we get.

 !!! tip
-    If these next commands are foreign to you, it's ok.
+    If these next commands are foreign to you, it's OK.
 These are `python` commands, and you can just copy paste it in.
 If you'd like to know more or _why_ it is, raise your hand a TA should be able to explain it to you.